MHuzaifa191/blockly-game/README.md

 # Interactive Coding Game with Blockly and Two.js

 This project teaches kids coding concepts through a visual programming environment.
-It integrates google's blockly for block combinations and a two.js canvas to display the character (a circle).
+It integrates google's blockly for block combinations and a two.js canvas to display the character.

 ## Deployment